By Ryan Boog

 Then I filtered out the worst domains.
 My first indicator of a poor quality domain was an obvious factor that I could see immediately by visiting the site: whether or not it was a link submission site or a site strictly intended for SEO companies to use for links.
 These are not user-friendly or in accordance with Google’s quality guidelines.

 Next, I checked whether or not the site was relevant to my client’s business.
-Our client has a law firm, so the site had to be somehow relevant to law or legal professionals.
+Our client is a law firm, so the site had to be somehow relevant to law or legal professionals.
 This was rather common sense - i.e. I found some links on celebrity blogs or foreign news sites that had exact match anchor text pointing back to my client’s site.
 Even though these websites weren’t spammy, the comments with the links were, and they were obviously not following Google’s guidelines.
 So I kept strict guidelines pertaining to this.

 Additionally, I marked all domains with low PageRank, spammy link profiles, soon-to-expire domains, and little real value to offer visitors that had no relevancy to the business.